 The sparkling wine world is infinitely more complex, diverse, and exciting than the Champenoise would like you to believe.
 Benefiting from an extraordinarily talented firmament of marketeers, Champagne has been sold as the definitive luxury sparkling wine: rarified, glamorous, and naturally, very expensive.
 Thus, many consumers assume that upmarket fizz begins and ends with Dom Perignon.
 In some ways, it’s a reasonable assumption.
 The best Champagnes are magnificent wines.
 Made to last, they develop so many dimensions and depth that only patient buyers are truly rewarded.
 Great Champagne combines lightness with depth, creaminess with sparkle, and complexity with precision.
 The best examples, such as Krug and Cristal, are world-beaters.

-However, there are plenty of premium grade sparkling wines that do not slavishly follow the Champagne model – both in climate and winemaking.
+However, plenty of premium-grade sparkling wines do not slavishly follow the Champagne model – both in climate and winemaking.
 It is commonly argued that the best sparkling wines come from cool climates, as only base wines with high acidity can enable bubbly to age and develop nuanced flavors over time.
-That may well be true for specific varieties, but Spain’s Penedès lies on the same latitude as Tuscany; local varieties such as Xarel-lo thrive in the warm Mediterranean climate, producing something very different from Champagne but equally as impressive.
+That may be true for specific varieties, but Spain’s Penedès lies on the same latitude as Tuscany; local varieties such as Xarel-lo thrive in the warm Mediterranean climate, producing something very different from Champagne but equally as impressive.
 The simple truth is that there is no ‘one size fits all’ approach to making great bubbly.
 Champagne may be a world-class producer of superlative fizz, but it does not hold a monopoly on delicious sparkling wine.
 The following are some of the world’s most eminent and exciting regions and appellations where the wines sparkle.

 However, the differences between the two styles are immense.
-Prosecco is made using a variety that has nothing in common with Pinot Noir, in a different manner and marketed at a different audience.
+Prosecco is made using a variety that has nothing in common with Pinot Noir in a different manner and is marketed to a different audience.
 Based on the Glera grape, Prosecco’s workhorse DOC appellation is not limited to a small geographical area; Veneto, Friuli-Venezia Giulia, and Treviso are all entitled to make bubbly under the Prosecco designation.
 Vast volumes are produced using the Charmat method.
 This differs significantly from how fizz is made in Champagne.
 In that region, base wines undergo a secondary fermentation in the bottle, with the addition of sugar and yeast.
 The byproduct of this secondary fermentation is carbon dioxide, which is dissolved into the wine.
-The best producers age their wines for over a decade, before putting the bottles in racks and slowly twisting and upending them, so the lees – dead yeast cells – collect in the bottleneck.
+The best producers age their wines for over a decade before putting the bottles in racks and slowly twisting and upending them so the lees – dead yeast cells – collect in the bottleneck.
 The neck is then frozen in a brine solution before the dead yeast cells are ejected – this is called disgorgement.
 The whole process is referred to as the “traditional method.”

 In contrast, Prosecco prefers to undertake the secondary fermentation in tanks – typically stainless steel.
 The fizz is then bottled under pressure and released relatively soon after the harvest.
 This method suits Prosecco.
 Its pleasures lie in the pear drop fruitiness of the Glera grape.
-It is not profound or very complex, certainly, but the global success of Prosecco suggests that many drinkers like their sparkling wine light, fizzy, and caressingly soft.
+It is not profound or very complex, but Prosecco’s global success suggests that many drinkers like their sparkling wine light, fizzy, and caressingly soft.
 DOCG versions, particularly those made from the Cartizze hill in Valdobbiadene, offer more refinement and precision.